sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 The weakest performance is from DeepSeek, assigning <0.01% to the wine claim, the same confidence level it gives to "ivermectin cures cancer."
 This is puzzling.
 Whatever you think about moderate alcohol and cardiovascular mortality, it's not in the same category as ivermectin curing cancer.
 And the reasoning doesn't really explain this.
 It simply asserts: "alcohol consumption increases all-cause and cardiovascular mortality risk in a dose-dependent manner, with no protective effect."

 GPT's 99.0% on HIV also stands out.
 The claim is deliberately modest, that HIV causes AIDS "in the majority."
 Confidence that this is *true* should be near-certain.
 But GPT's reasoning mentions "long-term non-progressors," as if estimating the *progression rate*.
-It looks like there's some slippage here between a nuance alluded to in the claim (a small percentage of HIV-infected individuals do not progress to AIDs), and the outer claim itself (the majority *do* progress to AIDs).
+It looks like there's some slippage here between a nuance alluded to in the claim (a small percentage of HIV-infected individuals do not progress to AIDS), and the outer claim itself (the majority *do* progress to AIDS).

 ### Anticipating an objection: consensus isn't the same as truth

 Scientific consensus has certainly been wrong before!
 An LLM trained on the data available in 1949 would probably have endorsed lobotomy as appropriate and necessary.[^hindsight] These models reflect the current consensus, not capital-T Truth.
 But for questions like these, where decades of evidence have produced overwhelming, one-directional consensus, the current consensus is very close to ground truth.
 "Vaccines don't cause autism" isn't a "consensus view" in the way that implies reasonable people might disagree.
 It's as close to a brute empirical fact as biomedicine produces.

 [^hindsight]: I do wonder though!
-Would be an interesting experiment to train only on the data up to a certain point in time and see if the LLM can divine truths that weren't yet obvious.
-As far as I can tell the grand version of this experiment hasn't been done, but [Tshitoyan et al.](https://doi.org/10.1038/s41586-019-1335-8) got partway there: Word2Vec trained on materials science papers published before 2009 predicted thermoelectric materials that weren't discovered until years later.
+Would be an interesting experiment to train on data only up to a certain point in time and see if the LLM can divine truths that weren't yet obvious.
+A team at the University of Zurich is [doing something close](https://github.com/DGoettlich/history-llms): training 4B-parameter models from scratch on time-locked historical corpora with cutoffs at 1913, 1929, 1933, 1939, and 1946.
+The 1913 model literally doesn't know about WWI because those texts don't exist in its training data.
+Their focus is on historical discourse rather than prediction, but you could absolutely use these models for retrodiction.

 ## Why This Matters